jvick1/Intro_to_SOL/staking/ReadMe.md

 runMain();
 ```

 Now we'll import the `Connection` class and the `clusterApiUrl` function from `solana/web3.js`.
 Within our main function, we'll establish a new connection to `devnet` using `clusterApiUrl` and the second parameter specifies the commitment level.
 In our case, we'll use `processed` which indicates the client wants to wait for a transaction to be included in a block that has been processed by the network.
 We'll then pull a list of `current` and `delinquent` validators (or voting accounts).
-Then we'll `console.log()` our results:
+Then we'll `console.log()` our results.
+We'll also print out an example validator with `current[0]`:

 ```
 const { Connection, clusterApiUrl } = require("@solana/web3.js");